mwolodkiewicz/media-auto-renamer/README.md

 Firstly, the risk of name clash is minimized.
 Secondly, it makes media files to self-arrange (by file names) chronorogically.

+## Implementation details

+Description will be extended for the following features, which have been implemented:
+* format of date and time string
+* using recursive mode
+* using dry-run mode
+* informing about duplicates during rename (and error/warning reporting in general)
+* skipping rename

 ## Dependencies

-The following Python packages are used and needs to be installed, presumable with ''pip install'':
+The following Python packages are used and needs to be installed, presumably with *pip install*:
-* exifread
 * pathlib
 * imghdr
+* exifread
 * hachoir - removed

+## Usage

+Getting help for supported options:

+`python.exe main3.py --help`

+Renaming media files in single specific directory (non-recursively):

+`python.exe main3.py --path "\\NAS\Media\Photo\Vacations 2019-06"`

+Like above, but in dry-run mode, i.e. without actually renaming any files:

+`python.exe main3.py --path "\\NAS\Media\Photo\Vacations 2019-06" --dry-run`

+Renaming media files in sub-directories (recursively):

+`python.exe main3.py --path "\\NAS\Media\Photo" --recursive --max-depth=2`

+## Future considerations

+Things to do:
+1. Check on a Linux platform, paths processing specifically.
+1. Check within Cygwin environment; ditto.
+1. Remove redundant option `--recursive`, use just option `--max-depth` instead.
+1. Add option to define custom format for date and time string

 ## Credits